David Starr Jordan: Early life and education

+Career

-He was then accepted into the natural history faculty of Indiana University Bloomington as a professor of zoology in 1879.
+In 1879, Jordan was accepted into the natural history faculty of Indiana University Bloomington, where he served as a professor of zoology.
 His teaching included his version of eugenics, which "sought to prevent the decay of the Anglo-Saxon/Nordic race by limiting racial mixing and by preventing the reproduction of those he deemed unfit."

-Personal life

-Jordan married Susan Bowen (1845–1885), a biologist and a graduate of Mount Holyoke College (whom he had met at Louis Agassiz's Penikese Island Summer School of Science), in her hometown of Peru, Massachusetts on March 10, 1875.
-She died at age 39, after 10 years of marriage, following a brief illness.
-Bowen was six years Jordan's senior.

-They had three children: the educator Edith Monica (1877–1965), Harold Bowen (1882–1959), and Thora (1884–1886).

-Jordan later married Jessie Knight (1866–1952) in 1887.
-At the time of their marriage, two years after his first wife's death, Knight was 21 years old and Jordan was 36.
-They met while he was serving as president of Indiana University.
-He and his second wife had three additional children: Knight Starr (1888–1947), Barbara (1891–1900), and Eric Knight (1903–1926).

-Indiana University presidency
+Indiana University president

-In 1885, he was named president of Indiana University and became the nation's youngest university president at only 34 and the first Indiana University president who was not an ordained minister.
+In January 1885, he began his tenure as president of Indiana University and became the nation's youngest university president at only 34 and the first Indiana University president who was not an ordained minister.

 He improved the university's finances and public image, doubled its enrollment, and instituted an elective system; like Cornell's, it was an early application of the modern liberal arts curriculum.